 As long as you get a safe and tasty coffee drink, coffee makes life easier and transforms the working style.
-Many factors can make things end badly while making and drinking coffee.
+Unfortunately, many factors can make things end badly while making and drinking coffee.
 The brewing time, the proportion of water, and most importantly, the coffee cup’s particular material.
-You may be endangering your health to a great degree if you use a plastic cup for coffee.
+You may be endangering your health greatly if you use a plastic cup for coffee.

-Plastic belongs to a huge family of polymers that have many shapes and products.
+Plastic is a huge family of polymers with many shapes and products.
 However, both Bisphenol A, Polyvinylchloride, etc., are usually used to make liquid containers, coffee makers, bottles, and plastic coffee cups.

 It means that when you pour any liquid that emits steam, the plastic cup will release the plastic additives.
 Similarly, after mixing with hot drinks in plastic cups, the additives from the cup can enter your body.

 The plastic coffee cups made with the material Bisphenol-A(BPA) are not ideal for warm or hot liquids.
 It will cause the BPA particles to be released into the liquids.
 Hence for hot beverages or snacks, avoid using plastic cups.
 If hot, alcoholic, or acidic products are kept inside the plastic cups, the effects are similar.